-Last Updated October 2015
+Last Updated December 2018 (Previous Edition: October 2015)

-Negotiating the release of prisoners of war was a central part of Armistice negotiations, and the possibility that some U.S. POWs were not repatriated by North Korea following the Armistice has been a sensitive and controversial subject.
-In 1951, early in the negotiation process, the North Koreans and Chinese reported that they were holding 3,198 Americans captive, a number below U.S. expectations given the total number of personnel missing in action.3 As Armistice negotiations picked up in April and May 1953, the two sides exchanged sick and wounded prisoners, including 149 Americans.
-A further 3,313 Americans were released in August 1953 after the Armistice was signed.
-At the time, Gen. Mark Clark, commander of U.S. Forces in Korea, believed more American prisoners remained under North Korean and Chinese control.4
+The possibility that some U.S. POWs were not repatriated by following the end of hostilities in the Korean War has been a sensitive and controversial subject.
+In 1951, early in the Armistice negotiation process, the North Koreans and Chinese reported that they were holding 3,198 Americans captive, a number below U.S. expectations given the total number of personnel missing in action.3 As Armistice negotiations picked up in April and May 1953, the two sides exchanged sick and wounded prisoners, including 149 Americans, in “Operation Little Switch.”
+A further 3,313 Americans were released in August 1953 in “Operation Big Switch” after the Armistice was signed.
+At the time, Gen. Mark Clark, commander of the UN Command in Korea, believed more American prisoners remained under North Korean and Chinese control.4

-The issue of unaccounted-for U.S. POW/MIAs coming under greater public scrutiny.
-At a 1992 Senate hearing, several researchers testified that some U.S. POWs may have been transported to the territory of China or the Soviet Union, but gave conflicting accounts as to how many Americans may have been transferred.6 The Eisenhower administration reportedly accepted advice not to publicize the transfer of POWs, both to spare the families pain and to avoid a call for a resumption of military action.
-Declassified Pentagon documents indicate that as many as 388 Americans may have been held as POWs in North Korea and not repatriated, or that their deaths in custody were not reported.7
+The issue of unaccounted-for U.S. POW/MIAs from the Korean War came under renewed public scrutiny during the 1990s, due in part to the activism of family members and POW/MIA advocacy organizations.
+At a 1992 Senate hearing, several researchers testified that some U.S. POWs may have been transported to the territory of China or the Soviet Union, but gave conflicting accounts as to how many Americans may have been transferred.7 The Eisenhower administration had reportedly accepted advice not to publicize the transfer of POWs, both to spare the families pain and to avoid a call for a resumption of military action.
+Declassified Pentagon documents indicate that as many as 388 Americans may have been held as POWs in North Korea and not repatriated, or that their deaths in custody were not reported.8

 Remains Recovery Operations in North Korea

-In 1993, the two countries signed an agreement under which U.S. military personnel would enter North Korea to undertake remains recovery missions.16 These missions were suspended in 2005, officially because of the concerns regarding the safety of U.S. troops.17 Some observers speculated that there was also concern about U.S. payments made for expenses related to recovery operations at a time when the United States was trying to limit North Korea’s access to cash.18 In 2007, North Korea repatriated the remains of an additional six U.S. military personnel, in conjunction with the arrival in Pyongyang of an unofficial U.S. delegation, headed by New Mexico Governor Bill Richardson.19
+In 1993, Washington and Pyongyang signed an agreement under which U.S. military personnel would enter North Korea to undertake remains recovery missions.12 Between 1996 and 2005, the U.S. and DPRK conducted thirty-three joint investigations, leading to the recovery of approximately 220 sets of remains.13 The Defense Department suspended these missions in 2005, officially because of concerns regarding the safety of U.S. troops.14 Unease over U.S. payments related to recovery operations may have also contributed to this decision – from 1996 to 2005 the U.S. provided North Korea with over $20 million for its assistance with these operations, nominally to cover costs incurred.15 In 2007, North Korea repatriated the remains of an additional seven U.S. military personnel, in conjunction with the arrival in Pyongyang of an unofficial U.S. delegation headed by New Mexico Governor Bill Richardson.16

 Joint Field Activities and Archival Research in South Korea, China, and Russia